CWC Board

 Central Wisconsin Christian is governed by a 12-member Board that is elected to three-year terms by the supporting constituency at the annual meeting in April.
 Our Board members are parents and supporters of our mission of Christ-centered education.
 The Board holds its meetings on the third Monday of each month.
 Standing committees of the Board are the Executive, Education, Finance, Advancement, Transportation, and Athletic Committees, many of which include representatives of parents, staff, and Board working together to continually help CWC be a great school.

 Keith and Renee Buist live in Randolph, where he serves as the pastor of Second Christian Reformed Church.
-Their daughter Maria (’21) currently attends Calvin University, while Caleb (12th) and Josie (10th) currently attend CWC.
+Their daughter Maria (’22) currently attends Calvin University, while Caleb ('24) and Josie (11th) currently attend CWC.
 Keith grew up in Cutlerville, Michigan, and graduated from South Christian HS, Trinity Christian College, and Calvin Theological Seminary.
 The Buist’s lived in Canada for six years before coming to Randolph in 2014.
 Renee grow up in Sheboygan and attended Sheboygan Christian.
 Keith has served as president of the Randolph Christian Parents Association and as a youth leader along with his numerous duties as a pastor.

 “Strong and healthy institutions are important for building strong and healthy people and communities, which in turn are important for passing on our faith and what we hold dear as followers of Christ.
 While some may see Board work as not all that exciting, it is very important.
 I’ve seen lots of ways teachers have rubbed off on our children as they have become more curious, more confident, and more well-rounded, growing in maturity as people and as followers of Jesus.
 Two words capture the heart of Christian education: covenant and kingdom.
 Covenant: COVENANT: By grace God embraces us in Jesus Christ.
 I believe God's called our family to be a part of His family.
 I have a responsibility to raise my kids in a way that fits their identity and calling.
 KINGDOM: I believe God's calling is a full-life calling.
 I don't just send my kids to Sunday School to learn the Bible; I also send them to good quality schools to develop ALL of their God-given potential.
 I want to see them excited about God's work in all areas of life and able to join in...building the Kingdom on earth as it is in heaven.”

 Brad Mulder (’93) and his wife Lynn moved “back home” to Waupun two years ago.
-Their son, Owen, is a senior and their daughter is in college.
+Their son, Owen, is a 2024 graduate and their daughter is in college.
 Brad works for Excel Engineering in Fond du Lac as an Application Developer.
 While living Illinois for the past two decades he served terms as an elder and a deacon at Palos Heights CRC, and her currently serves their current church – Waupun First CRC – on their Technology Committee.

 “It is an opportunity to continue the work of all board members that have served the school for the last 75 years, and to make and work with friends.
 I appreciate that it is a Christ centered learning environment that also prepares kids spiritually and socially to be ready to serve.
 I enjoy the community of students, parents and staff.
 CWC has touched many lives over the last 75 years.
 When education is focused through the lens of scripture, students are even more prepared to be effective and loving servants of Christ.
 It also reinforces what we teach in our home.”

 John grew up in Oconomowoc until his middle school years when he moved to Juneau where he graduated from Dodgeland in 2001.
-He and his wife, Bethany, live near Friesland along with their children Liam (8th), Camden (4th) and Avarie (3rd).
+He and his wife, Bethany, live near Friesland along with their children Liam (11th), Camden (7th) and Avarie (6th).
 John is a Waupun Area Cadets counselor, a board member for the Beaverland Must-skis Waterski Show Team, and is a member of the Transportation Committee, Auction Leadership Team, and Diamond Legacy Team.

 “I'm looking forward to learning about CWC on a deeper level, and having a meaningful impact on CWC's history.
 I very much appreciate the Christ-centered learning here.
 I'm happy that all students from 3K-12th are in the same building, interacting and learning together, and that everyone here feels like family.